Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 [Visit My Site Here](https://the-drunken-goblin.herokuapp.com/)

 ## Overview
-The Drunken Goblin in a site that provides users with a database to find, create, edit and share role playing characters.
-Allowing users to log in, view their own characters, edit and remove them.
-But also contains a place where all characters stored into the database can be seen.
+The Drunken Goblin is a site that provides users with a database to find, create, edit and share role playing characters.
+It allows users to log in, view their own characters, edit and remove them, and also contains a place where all characters stored into the database can be seen.

 ## Table of Contents